checkstyle/contribution/checkstyle-tester/README.md

 This option is useful for Windows users where they are restricted to maximum directory depth (optional, default is false).

+**extraMvnRegressionOptions** (xm) - this option can be used to supply extra command line arguments to maven during the Checkstyle regression run.
+For example, if you want to skip site generation, you would add `--extraMvnRegressionOptions "-Dmaven.site.skip=true"` to `diff.groovy` execution.

 ## Outputs

 When the script finishes its work the following directory structure will be created